 American Law Enforcement Heroes Act incentivizes law enforcement agencies to hire military veterans

-WASHINGTON, DC – Today, U.S. Senators Amy Klobuchar (D-MN) and John Cornyn (R-TX) announced that their bipartisan legislation to encourage law enforcement agencies to hire veterans has passed Congress and now heads to the President’s desk to be signed into law.
+WASHINGTON, DC – Today, U.S. Senators Amy Klobuchar (D-MN) and John Cornyn announced that their bipartisan legislation to encourage law enforcement agencies to hire veterans has passed the Senate Judiciary Committee, paving the way for a full vote in the Senate.
 The American Law Enforcement Heroes Act prioritizes the U.S. Department of Justice Community Oriented Policing Services (COPS) grant applications of law enforcement agencies who use that funding to hire veterans.
 The COPS program awards grants to state, local, and tribal law enforcement agencies throughout the United States so they can hire and train law enforcement officers to participate in community policing, purchase and deploy new crime-fighting technologies, and develop and test new and innovative policing strategies.